josepablocam/josepablocam.github.io/src/content/authors/admin/_index.md

 #- Visitors
 ---

-I'm a fourth year Computer Science Ph.D. student at MIT, advised by Martin Rinard.
+I'm a fifth year Computer Science Ph.D. student at MIT, advised by Martin Rinard.

-Before coming here, I completed my M.S. in Computer Science at NYU, where I worked with Dennis Shasha on implementing AQuery, an optimizing compiler for order-related database queries.
-Before that, I worked for Morgan Stanley as part of the housing and mortgage research group.
-I graduated with a B.A. in Economics from University of Pennsylvania in 2011.
-I'm originally from San José, Costa Rica.

 My research interests are focused on the intersection of software engineering and machine learning.
 I'm particularly